 When it was my turn to sidle up to the railing, I took my photographs, a few more drops in the ocean.
 But had I never seen the images online, would I have thought to take the shot?

-Or would I have only concerned myself with what interested me more: the angle at which she held her binoculars, and the way the light glanced off her hand?
+Or would I have only concerned myself with what interested me more: the angle at which she held her binoculars, the way the light glanced off her hand?

 Sunset, when the waning light silhouettes the distant mountains and infuses Kiyomizu-dera with gold, is the most picturesque time to visit.
 Unfortunately, everyone else has figured that out as well; an early-morning visit may help to avoid the crowds.
 Reconstructed in 1633, the temple’s main highlights are the main hall and adjoining stage, which sit above the hillside on a system of interlocking pillars constructed without nails.
 Following the path through the temple grounds leads one to the Otowa Waterfall, which promises love, longevity, or success to those who drink from one of its three streams.
 During the cherry blossom and autumn foliage seasons, Kiyomizu-dera is open after normal operating hours for nighttime illuminations.